Ben-Spencer/DataStructures/TreeDataStructures.md

 <h1>Tree Data Structure</h1>
 Trees are non-linear, hierarchical data structures.
-They are abstract data types (ADT), composed of the following:</br>
+They are a widely used abstract data type (ADT), composed of the following:</br>
 <ul>
   <li>Node: Nodes can contain data and pointers to other nodes.</li>
   <li>Edge: </li>